 Wet-area waterproof membrane systems are composed of highly developed and tested chemical compounds.
-If there are multiple components to a system they will have been tested to ensure compatibility and there must be no substitutions.
+If there are multiple components to a system, they will have been tested to ensure compatibility and there must be no substitutions.

-For products that are used in conjunction with but are not waterproof membrane systems, refer to Sections 4.1 (p36) and 4.6 (p59).
+For products that are used in conjunction with but are not waterproof membrane systems in their own right, refer to Sections 4.1 (p33) and 4.6 (p56).